chrisronline/angular-promise-cache/README.md

         };
       });

-Never fear! angular-promise-cache provides the above implementation in a simple, reusable service that integrates into any promise.
+Never fear! angular-promise-cache provides the above implementation in a simple, reusable service that integrates with any promise.

 Installation